allison-chavez/MechaCar_Statistical_Analysis/README.md

 Lot 1 and lot 2 have normal distributions but when you look at lot 3 it is not, the variance exceeds and the pvalue is lower than 0.5.
 Therefore, lot 3 differs and is not normally distributed.

 ## Study Design: MechaCar vs Competition
+In my study design there are numerous determinants that can affect MechaCar vs. competitors.
+Some of the determinents that are most critical for the interest of a consumer when purchasing is most likely cost, fuel efficiency, maintenance cost.
+Therefore, cost being the top priority, which flows into being overall efficiency.
+In order to complete an analysis to see cost efficiency we can complete a t-test.
+We can have a hypothesis that says they are equivalent MechaCar and competitors and our null would say that they are not similar.
+The data necessary would be cost of vehicles and also another data source with their maintenance cost.